-Coker University is opposed to any and all forms of hazing under whatever name or form it may occur.
-Hazing is an act that endangers the mental or physical safety or health of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership into a group or organization.
+Coker University defines hazing as an act that endangers the mental or physical safety or health of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership into a group or organization.
 Participation or cooperation by the person's being hazed does not excuse the violation.
-Failing to intervene to prevent and/or failing to discourage and/or failing to report those acts may also violate this policy.
-It is a misdemeanor under South Carolina law to engage in hazing or to fail to report any incidents.
-Any person convicted of hazing will face severe Coker University judicial and legal actions.
-Decisive action will be taken if hazing is discovered in keeping with the following policy: